ashjpo/LM-MS/readme.md

 ## Overview

-		1. This framework implements a multi-language micro-service function, which can be used to implement multi-language 	¡ú_¡ú micro-service writing and provide services to the outside (JAVA/PHP/PYTHON)
+		1. This framework implements a multi-language micro-service function 										¡ú_¡ú which can be used to implement multi-language micro-service writing and provide services to the outside (JAVA/PHP/PYTHON)

-		2. This framework can realize single-node multi-service, multi-node multi-service, multi-api gateway combination of multiple modes				O__O"
+		2. This framework can realize single-node multi-service, multi-node multi-service, 						O__O" multi-api gateway combination of multiple modes

 		3. The advantage of this framework over the mainstream framework is that:								O(¡É_¡É)O
 			1)	Can be written in multiple languages to provide backend services for applications